Service Animal Defined

 Alleviates the owner's anxiety or depression. |

-More Than One Animal.
-If a person requests more than one animal, he/she must provide information regarding the specific need for each animal.
-The association also may require proof that each animal is properly licensed and vaccinated.
+More than One Animal.
+If a person requests more than one animal, he/she must provide information regarding each animal's specific needs.
+The association may also require proof that each animal is properly licensed and vaccinated.

 Fraudulent Claims.
 Any person who knowingly and fraudulently represents himself or herself, through verbal or written notice, to be the owner or trainer of any canine licensed/qualified/identified as a guide, signal, or service dog shall be guilty of a misdemeanor punishable by imprisonment in the county jail not exceeding six months, by a fine not exceeding $1,000, or by both fine and imprisonment.
 (Cal.
 Penal Code § 365.7.)

-Following is an example of reasonable rules that associations may adopt regarding service animals.
+The following is an example of reasonable rules associations may adopt regarding service animals.
 Associations can adopt rules requiring service animals:

 - be trained to perform tasks to mitigate the effects of its owner's disability,